Principal Register vs. Supplemental Register

 |After five years of continuous use in commerce, the mark becomes incontestable, meaning that the registration of the mark cannot be attacked on certain grounds, such as prior use or descriptiveness.
 15 U.S.C. §1065.||X|

 |In a successful trademark infringement action, the registrant may obtain increased statutory damages.
 15 U.S.C. § 1117 and 18 U.S.C. § 2320.||X|

 |The registrant may use the power of the U.S. Customs Service to prevent the importation of goods that contain infringing marks.
 15 U.S.C. § 1124.||X|

-If the filing basis of an application is based on an Intent-To-Use, an amendment to allege use (AAU) must first be filed before the application can be changed from the Principal Register to the Supplemental Register.
-Keep in mind that such an amendment will change the priority date of the pending application which has been shifted from the Principal to the Supplemental Register.
-This amendment might leave the application vulnerable to third party applications for similar marks filed in the intervening period between the original filing date and the date of the amendment.
+Such an amendment will change the priority date of the pending application, pushing it to a later date.
+This later date might leave the application vulnerable to third party applications for similar marks filed in the intervening period between the original filing date and the date of the amendment.

 Can an application for the Supplemental Register be based on a foreign registration?

 Yes, an application for registration on the Supplemental Register may be based on a foreign registration [see TMEP 1014].